The CDC’s failed race against covid-19: A threat underestimated and a test overcomplicated

 The CDC’s response to what became the nation’s deadliest pandemic in a century marked a low point in its 74-year history.
 More than 329,000 Americans have died of the virus.
 In an agency long known for its competence, hubris became the nemesis that could not be overcome.

-The CDC has quietly removed or shifted to other duties several scientists who were involved in developing the coronavirus test, according to those familiar with the matter.
-Those displaced included a longtime division director, a supervising branch chief and a respiratory virus specialist who led the design of the test.
+The CDC has quietly removed or shifted to other duties scientists who were involved in developing the coronavirus test, according to those familiar with the matter.
+Those displaced included a longtime division director and a respiratory virus specialist who led the design of the test.

 The problems with the CDC’s test kits are the subject of ongoing inquiries by the Department of Health and Human Services’ inspector general and the U.S. Government Accountability Office.